thewh1teagle/phonikud-assistant/README.md

 7. Run

-note: first time it downloads the stt model, so it might take a bit to warm up. you can add prints if you want.
+note: first time it might take a bit to warm up. you can add prints if you want.

 ```console
 uv run src/main.py